agstermaister/DCW4/README.md

 colnames(combined_df) <- col_names
 ```

-Keep only the mean and standard deviation for each measurement by selecting only the measurement columns that include "mean" or "sdv"
+Keep only the mean and standard deviation for each measurement

 ```{r}
 short_combined_df <- combined_df %>%